A Bioengineered Streambank

 LaBarque Creek is the most biologically diverse creek that flows into the Meramec River in the St. Louis area.
 It’s home to over 40 fish species and runs approximately 6 miles before it reaches the Meramec, just south of Eureka, MO.

 In 2016, Washington University’s Tyson Research Center contacted The Nature Conservancy to discuss options for an extremely eroding streambank on a tight bend of the creek located on their property in Jefferson County.

-“It’s a 250-foot stretch of streambank that has dumped over 400 tons of soil and sediment into the creek over the past few years,” said Dr. Steve Herrington, The Nature Conservancy’s Director of Freshwater Conservation in Missouri.
+“It’s a 250-foot stretch of streambank that has dumped over 400 tons of soil and sediment into the creek over the past few years,” said Dr. Steve Herrington, The Nature Conservancy’s Director of Science and Impact Measures in Missouri.
 “That sediment is polluting the water and destroying fish and wildlife habitat.”